nuxeo/nuxeo-platform-flex/samples/facet-explorer/server/src/main/resources/web/nuxeo.war/flexsamples/README.txt

-store here swf that whould deployed with the nuxeo sample
+store here swf that should be deployed with the nuxeo sample